-- 1. The pinning points for each member of the population, for each generation. - The information needed to compute the fitness function (in our case, the maximum link utilizations).
+- 1. The pinning points for each member of the population, for each generation. - 2.
+The information needed to compute the fitness function (in our case, the maximum link utilizations).

 The information require to compute fitnesses is small compared to the pinning information.
-The pinning information requires vectors of size N_i to be transmitted for each network i, for each member of the population, and at each generation.
-Hence the communication volume is $O(N{\max}PG)$.
-Note also that each value to be transmitted is an integer in the range $[1,\ldots,Q]$, where Q is typically small (< 16), and can therefore be represented with around 4 bits without compression.
+The pinning information requires vectors of size $N_i$ to be transmitted for each network i, for each member of the population, and at each generation.
+Hence the communication volume is $O(N{\text{max}}PG)$ .
+Note also that each value to be transmitted is an integer in the range $[1, \ldots, Q]$ , where Q is typically small (< 16), and can therefore be represented with around 4 bits without compression.
 However, after an initial random selection, the pinning vectors are not random, but are the result of a highly non-random process of evolution, and so are quit compressible.
 We tested this by writing the population of pinning vectors for each network to a file (for the example considered above with the two networks ASN 7018 and 1239), and using gzip to compress the files.
+Figure 9 shows the results with respect to the number of iterations (generations) of the GA.
 Compression ratios of around 4:1 were achieved within 10-15 generations.
 Thus the pinning data can be communicated with around 2 bits per value.
-Given parameter values used here (for instance $P=50,\,Q\sim10,\,N\sim50$), the communications cost is $<1~{\rm kB}$ per generation.
+Given parameter values used here (for instance $P = 50, Q \sim 10, N \sim 50$ ), the communications cost is < 1 kB per generation.